bastobika/Online-Food-Ordering-System/README.md

   c.
 Can keep track of all orders they have received.

-Also, there is an admin who can approve the Caterers, view all orders in case of any discrepencies.
+Also, there is an admin who can approve the Caterers and view all orders in case of any discrepencies.